rylarson/tao-chef-talk/index.md

 --page-break--

-TODO   * Variances in environments makes automated tests brittle TODO   * Loss of confidence in automation devalues the automation

-TODO Test automation frameworks are usually a product of language or technology choice, there are standards TODO transition into Chef as a framework!
+TODO transition into Chef as a framework!
 TODO can be used by dedicated teams and feature teams HANDOFF POINT****